 - Pull yourself up until your chin is above the bar.

 - Hold in the “up” position for five to 10 seconds, then land your feet on the ground.

 - You’ll feel your back and biceps contracted during the entire hold.

 Doing isometric exercises for the back have multiple benefits, such as:

 You can improve your balance and stability with the help of isometric exercises.
-Most of the isometric back workouts require you to hold your body in a different position for 10 to 15 seconds and doing that will improve your balance in the long run.
+Most of the isometric back workouts require you to hold your body in an unstable position for a certain period, and doing that will improve your overall balance.

-Isometric exercises increase muscle strength, improve stability, balance, and flexibility, and good for rehab purposes but they do not build or increase muscle mass.
+Isometric exercises increase muscle strength, improve stability, balance, and flexibility, and are good for rehab purposes, but they do not build or increase muscle mass.